leonjza/frida-boot/course/1-chapter-1/internals.md

 End of assembler dump.
 ```

-?> The `=>` character indicates the location of the instruction pointer whish is the next instruction that will be executed if we continued through the program.
+?> The `=>` character indicates the location of the instruction pointer which is the next instruction that will be executed if we continued through the program.

 Next, we set a breakpoint on the line that shows `call   0x555e9e1a3040 <printf@plt>`.
 The address for this line for the current run of `pew` is `0x0000555e9e1a31f5`, so we set a breakpoint with `b *0x0000555e9e1a31f5`.